-- Up to date sector specific information was made available for staff including details of managing specific health conditions, such as oral healthcare and maintaining skin integrity to ensure they understood and had knowledge of people's needs. - Staff received regular updates and internal bulletins from BUPA, which informed them of any changes and important developments in the sector, training opportunities and best practice. - Staff knew about whistleblowing and said they would have no hesitation in reporting any concerns they had. - The registered manager was aware of their responsibilities under the Duty of Candour.
+Up to date sector specific information was made available for staff including details of specific conditions, such as sepsis and stroke, to ensure they understood and had knowledge of how to assist people.
+Staff knew about whistleblowing and said they would have no hesitation in reporting any concerns they had.

+• The registered manager was aware of their responsibilities under the Duty of Candour.
 The Duty of Candour is a regulation that all providers must adhere to.
-Under the Duty of Candour, providers must be open and transparent and it sets out specific guidelines providers must follow if things go wrong with care and treatment.
+Under the Duty of Candour, providers must be open and transparent, and it sets out specific guidelines providers must follow if things go wrong with care and treatment.